dotnet/runtime/src/mono/wasm/README.md

 * `Library` property can be used to specify which library tests to run
 * `VESngine` property can be used to specify which engine to use

-For example to run tests for `System.Collections.Concurrent` on `V8` engine, use:
+For example to run tests for `System.Collections.Concurrent` on the `v8` engine, use:

 `dotnet build /t:RunTests /p:Library="System.Collections.Concurrent" /p:VSEngine="v8" wasm.proj`